FAQs

 Does my child need to wear a mouthpiece or athletic supporter (cup)?

-Mouthpieces and athletic supporters are optional.
+Athletic supporters are optional.
 However, some children find them uncomfortable while wrestling.
-The decision to use/wear these items shall be made between the parent and the wrestler.
+The decision wear one shall be made between the parent and the wrestler.
+Mouthpieces are only mandatory for children with braces.

-Can my son wear athletic glasses while wrestling?
+Can my child wear athletic glasses while wrestling?

 We have to get clarification from the referees on this question.
 Some referees allow it, while others don’t.
 We will try to have an answer before our first tournament.